JonathanLangton1/citrus-lime-cloudmt-product-automation/README.md

 	**Find & filter options**

-4. Set primary colour (If not specified in CSV file, it will use computer vision to detect the product colour)
+4. Set primary colour (If not specified in products.xlsx file, it will use computer vision to detect the product colour)
 7. Block or unblock SIM stock ([see what this is](https://howto.citruslime.com/94790-cloud-mt/cloud-mt-activating-products-online#:~:text=Block%20SIM%20Stock,the%20supply%20chain.))

 ## Quick Start